nebuly-ai/nos/doc/elastic-quota.md

 ## Scheduler installation options

 You can add scheduling support for Elastic Resource Quota to your cluster by choosing one of the following options.
-In both cases, you also need to install the Nebulnetes operator.
+In both cases, you also need to install the nos operator.

-### Option 1 - Use Nebulnetes scheduler (recommended)
+### Option 1 - Use nos scheduler (recommended)

 This is the recommended option.
-You can deploy the Nebulnetes scheduler to your cluster either as the default scheduler or as a second scheduler that runs alongside the default one.
+You can deploy the nos scheduler to your cluster either as the default scheduler or as a second scheduler that runs alongside the default one.
 In the latter case, you can use the `schedulerName` field of the Pod spec to specify which scheduler should be used.

-To deploy the Nebulnetes scheduler you can run the following command:
+To deploy the nos scheduler you can run the following command:

 ```bash
 make deploy-scheduler